poweredgenl/smarthome/README.md

   <img src="https://i.imgur.com/pr2LWBI.png" />
   </p>

 - Via the ESXI stats integration im controlling the power of multiple virtual machines as well.
-During the day the VEEAM backup environment is not needed and thus I shutdown this vm with a graceful shutdown via the ESXI integration.
-During the night, the backup server is automatically stated.
-See https://community.home-assistant.io/t/custom-component-esxi-stats/131617
+See https://community.home-assistant.io/t/custom-component-esxi-stats/131617.
+Because I switch off VM's, I can reduce the load on the ESX servers and keep 1 poweredoff/in    standby during fewer usage.
+This will save energy.

+  The following systems are fully automated:
+  - Backup servers: both the VEEAM environment (VM) and the backup store (raspberry pi + external drive) are only started when the backup schedule approaches.
+  - OpenVas/GVM: I regular scan my whole IT environment for CVE/NVT's but this server is only needed at 2 moments, the update of the NVT's during the night and the actual scheduled scans (weekly/monthly)...during those other hours, the systems are off.

 #### Office / streaming <a name="officeautomations"/>